James Madison Dukes football: Curt Cignetti era (2019–2023)

-On November 6, 2021, it was announced that the James Madison football program had accepted an invitation to move up to the FBS and would join the Sun Belt Conference prior to the 2023 football season.
+On November 6, 2021, it was announced that the James Madison football program had accepted an invitation to move up to the Football Bowl Subdivision (FBS) and would join the Sun Belt Conference prior to the 2023 football season.
 In response to this announcement, the all-sports CAA announced that James Madison would be banned from the conference's championships for the remainder of their time in the conference.
 This ban did not apply to football because CAA Football had no such provision in its bylaws.

 Subsequently, James Madison announced they had finalized their departure from the CAA on February 2, 2022, and would join the FBS and the Sun Belt for the 2022–23 season.

 JMU's arrival in FBS made the Dukes the second program, after UCF, to have played at all four current levels of NCAA football.

-On October 9, 2022, the Dukes became the first ever first-year FBS program to be ranked in the AP Top 25, ranked 25.
+On October 9, 2022, the Dukes became the first first-year FBS program to be ranked in the AP Top 25, ranked 25.
 The Dukes finished the 2022 season with an 8–3 record and tied for the best record in the Sun Belt East.

-In November 2023, the Dukes earned their highest ever ranking in the AP poll, ranked 18.
+In November 2023, the Dukes earned their highest ranking in the AP poll, ranked 18.
 On November 18, James Madison University hosted ESPN's College Gameday for the first time as an FBS school (third time overall).
-The Dukes finished the regular season with an 11–1 record and received an invitation to play Air Force in the Lockheed Martin Armed Forces Bowl, falling to the Falcons 21–31 in the team's first ever bowl game appearance.
+The Dukes finished the regular season with an 11–1 record and received an invitation to play Air Force in the Lockheed Martin Armed Forces Bowl, falling to the Falcons 31–21 in the team's first bowl game appearance.

 On November 30, 2023, Cignetti departed James Madison University to become the head coach at Indiana.

-Bob Chesney era (2024–present)
+Bob Chesney era (2024–2025)

 On December 7, 2023, Bob Chesney was hired from Holy Cross.
-The Dukes went 9–4 in his first season at the helm, the season culminating in the program's first ever Bowl win at the 2024 Boca Raton Bowl.
+The Dukes went 9–4 in his first season at the helm, the season culminating in the program's first bowl win against Western Kentucky at the Boca Raton Bowl.
+In his second year, he would lead the Dukes to a 11–1 record, with their only loss being against Louisville.
+On December 7, 2025, the Dukes won their first Sun Belt Championship against Troy at Bridgeforth Stadium.
+With the victory, the Dukes were awarded their first appearance in the College Football Playoff.
+Bob Chesney accepted the head coaching job at UCLA after the SBC championship game, but remained with JMU through the Dukes' loss to Oregon in the CFP first round.